Trade shows are a great way to meet a massive number of prospects in one location over a two or three days period.

 c.
 Do you have to rent items from the show manager or can you deal directly with your supplier?
 Some shows require all booth rentals to go through the manager, some don’t have a firm policy.

 d.
-Will lighting and electricity in your booth?
+Will you have lighting and electricity in your booth?
 If so, how is it provided?
 Figure out what you need and if the space you are planning on securing can meet your needs.
 You may need to move to obtain what you need.

 e.
 How is the Wi-Fi?
 Complete a speed test.
 You may need a hotspot rental if the venue’s bandwidth cannot meet your needs.
+No Wi-Fi?
+No problem!
+Rent a Verizon 4G hotspot for your event.

 f.
 What event rentals do you need?